UPPMAX/programming_formalisms/lesson_plans/2024_autumn/README.md

 Static HTML website generator|-|Friday|not needed for the project making a package and using it|Friday|-|Need to create exercise Wiki|-|Friday|not needed for the project, no formal terminology

+### Meeting 2024-09-11 evaluation

+I am happy we voted democratically on what the course goal is and what is yes/no course content.

+I do feel the course has been made worse by this.
+These are my worries:

+- We voted for the coarse goal of 'to give an understanding of formal principles of software development', instead of 'applying formal principles of software development'.
+I worry that we have failed to reduce lecturing and have failed to reduce lecturing useless content (there are many things I am not convinced of to be useful, even after have seen some of these topic being discussed multiple times; if something is said to be 'essential' does not convince me)
+- We voted for 'Only what is used by the student project is course content, with alternatives relevant to academics provided in lecture (or extra material) to what we do'.
+I suggested 'Only what is used by the student project is course content' to reduce lecturing.
+Also here, I worry that we have failed to reduce lecturing